glennblank/rvg/README.md

 python gramasm.py assembles a grammar, a collection of production rules with ternary vector conditions and changes.
 In versjon 0.1, the grammar is in wh.syn. python lexasm.py assembles a lexicon of words with syntactic categories corresponding to productions in the grammar.
 In vesion 01, the lexicon is wh.lex

+### Running
+(Prerequisites: Python 3.9)
+To try out this project locally (after installing the files from this repository and going to this directory), execute: python3.9 rvg.py
 Glenn D. Blank, 10/12/2021